KCBS (AM): Common ownership with KPIX (1995–2017)

 In late November 1995, the Westinghouse Electric Corporation bought CBS, bringing the Bay Area's oldest radio station under common ownership with its oldest television station, KPIX-TV Channel 5, which Westinghouse had purchased from Associated Broadcasters in 1954.
 In May 2006, KCBS and KPIX-TV moved their news bureau in San Jose to the Fairmont Tower at 50 West San Fernando Street.
 This was, coincidentally, the location of Charles Herrold's original broadcasts.
 CBS management was unaware of the San Fernando Street address' history when the move was planned.
 However, once informed that this was the birthplace of KCBS, they recognized this at the bureau's opening celebration.

 In mid-March 2005, KCBS, along with nearly all of the other all-news stations owned by Infinity Broadcasting (which renamed itself CBS Radio that fall), began streaming its audio over its website, reversing a long-standing Infinity Radio policy of not doing so.
 (New York City's WCBS began streaming its programming online the previous December).
 Local commercials which are heard on the radio signal are replaced on the internet stream for nationally and regionally sponsored ads, a few public service announcements, station promos, promos of CBS Television shows, and repeats of pre-recorded feature segments already on the broadcast schedule (including StarDate and Science Today, produced by the University of California).
 In March 2010, KCBS and the other CBS Radio stations blocked Internet listeners outside the United States from accessing its live stream.

 In 2007, KCBS added an HD Radio digital sub-channel, and began identifying as "KCBS and KCBS-HD".
 On October 27, 2008, the station began simulcasting its full schedule over co-owned KFRC-FM (106.9) and that station's HD1 digital sub-channel.
-(KFRC-FM's previous "classic hits" format was moved to sub-channel HD2.)
+(KFRC-FM's previous "classic hits" format was moved to 106.9 HD2.)
 The stations' microphone flag now displays "740" on two sides of the cube, and "106.9" on the other two.
-In 2011 the stations adopted the joint branding of "KCBS All News 740 AM and 106.9 FM."
-(KFRC-FM did not change its call letters because the KCBS-FM call sign was already in use by a CBS owned station in Los Angeles on 93.1 FM).
+In 2011 the stations adopted the joint branding of "All News 106.9 and AM 740, KCBS".
+KFRC-FM did not change its call letters because the KCBS-FM call sign was already in use by a CBS owned station in Los Angeles on 93.1 FM.
+Additionally, CBS wanted to keep another Bay Area station from trading on the KFRC calls' legacy in the area.

-In mid-September 2010, KCBS Radio's website was merged with that of KPIX and their sister radio properties in the San Francisco market under the "CBS San Francisco" banner.